MARTIMM/raku-mongodb-driver/doc/Design/Design-software.md

 * A **Server** in a topology can never be in any other kind of topology.
 This means that a **Client** object which started the build of a topology using some URI always end up with the same set of **Server**'s belonging to that topology.
 The **Uri**'s can be different although may not contradict.

-* A replicaset must always have replica info in the URI.
+* A replicaset must always have replica info in the **Uri**.
 The other topology types like standalone and sharded do not have extra info in the URI.

 * A **Client** adds the servers found in the **Uri** to the **ServerPool** using a server name.
 This name is a `host:port` string.
 The **ServerPool** creates the server.
 The client must provide a key so that the **ServerPool** can see which servers can be removed if there are no other clients using those servers.